 Gluten-free flour substitutions: For this recipe, I highly recommend using Robin Hood gluten free flour if you can get it for the most consistent results.
 However, if you’ve already got another gluten-free flour blend in the cupboard, feel free to use that.
 Depending on what the flour blend contains, you may have to adjust the flour measurements up or down.
 Some gluten free flours absorb more liquid than others.
-Look for gluten-free flour blends that contain rice flour, potato starch, tapioca starch, and xanthan gum.
+Look for gluten-free flour blends that contain brown or white rice flour, potato starch, tapioca starch/tapioca flour, and xanthan gum.
 I have had the best results with these.

 Quick rise yeast substitutions: Instead of using quick rise yeast, you can also swap it out for active dry yeast.
 If you do this, put 3 tablespoons of warm water into a cup and sprinkle your active dry yeast on top of the water to activate it.
 Leave it for five minutes.
 You can also sprinkle a little bit of granulated sugar on top of the yeast to help it activate.
 If you use active dry yeast, instead of using 1/2 cup of warm dairy free milk in the recipe, subtract 3 tablespoons of milk from it so that the total amount of liquid ingredients still equal 1/2 cup.
 This works out to about 1/3 of a cup of dairy free milk and 3 tablespoons of warm water total.

-Dairy free milk substitutions: You can use any type of dairy free milk in this recipe.
+Dairy free milk substitutions: You can use any type of dairy free milk (almond milk, soy milk, coconut milk, etc.) in this recipe.
 I used oat milk.
-You can also use regular cow’s milk or even buttermilk.
+You can also use regular cow’s milk or even buttermilk if you tolerate dairy.
 If you use buttermilk, omit the 1 teaspoon of white vinegar from this recipe.

 Vegan butter substitutions: Instead of using a vegan butter alternative, you could also use regular cow’s milk butter.
 If you are using vegan butter, I recommend oil-based butter alternatives or margarines.
 I don’t suggest using cashew based vegan butters as I have not tested these out and cannot guarantee the outcome.

-Egg substitutions: Instead of using a chicken egg, you can also swap it out for a vegan egg alternative such as a chia, flax or gelatin egg.
+Egg substitutions: If you want to make vegan donuts, instead of using a chicken egg, you can swap it out for an egg alternative such as a chia, flax or gelatin egg.
 I have tested this recipe using 1 chia egg and it turned out fantastic.
 In fact, my taste testers liked the vegan version of these doughnuts best.
 To make a chia egg, combine 1 tablespoon ground or whole chia seeds with 4 tablespoons of water in a small dish.
 Mix them up and let them sit for at least five minutes.
 It will form into a thick gel.
 Use this instead of the one chicken egg called for in this recipe.

 Vegetable oil substitutes: Instead of using vegetable oil to fry your donuts in, you can also use coconut oil – refined or not.
 Just keep in mind if you use extra-virgin cold pressed coconut oil, your donuts may have a coconut flavour.
 Using refined coconut oil will not add any flavour.
 Coconut oil is hard at room temperature though since it is a saturated fat, so once you have cooked your donuts, they may harden up when cooled.
 Heat them in the microwave for 15 seconds before eating.